flume/bqmigrator/README.md

   tracks the latest completed migration and runs only the new ones.

 - **Data Safety**: Before applying a migration, BQMigrator creates copies of the relevant tables.
-In case of migration failure, the original state can be restored.
+In case of migration failure, the original state will be restored.

 ## Installation